neursh/filum/README.md

 ![image](https://github.com/user-attachments/assets/b83bd256-d9e7-425f-b709-9e34a3040bac)

-On first connection to host, instance will have to perform NAT punching and negotiate with the host for a bidirectional connection, which is why it will take a bit of time to set everything up, but once connected, it will have minimal to no latency, all depends on your physical location.
+On first connection to host, instance will have to perform NAT hole punching and negotiate with the host for a bidirectional connection, which is why it will take a bit of time to set everything up, but once connected, it will have minimal to no latency, all depends on your physical location.

 ## Usage